Adrenal Cancer

 What are the Warning Signs of Adrenal Cancer?

-• Sudden, unintentional weight changes
+• Sudden or unexplained weight changes

 • Muscle weakness

-• Changes in blood pressure or blood sugar
+• Changes in blood pressure or blood sugar levels

-• Excess hair growth or hormonal changes
+• Excess hair growth or other hormonal changes

 • Fatigue or nausea